Yeovil: Governance

-Officially designated as Yeovil Municipal Borough in 1854, the town continued to lend its name to the area with the creation of the local government district of Yeovil on 1 April 1974, with the merging several neighbouring rural and urban districts, which is today known as South Somerset.
-Some suburbs fall within the civil parishes of Yeovil Without and Brympton.
+Officially designated as Yeovil Municipal Borough in 1854, the town continued to lend its name to the area with the creation of the local government district of Yeovil on 1 April 1974, with the merging several neighbouring rural and urban districts, which later became South Somerset, a now-defunct district.
+Some suburbs fall within the civil parishes of Yeovil Without, Brympton, and West Coker.

-Yeovil still has a town council, which took over the functions of the Charter Trustees in 1982.
+Yeovil has a town council, which took over the functions of the Charter Trustees in 1982.
 It has responsibility for the management of recreational and leisure facilities, open spaces and play areas.
 In 2005, Yeovil Town Council became the first large council in Somerset to be awarded Quality Town Council status.
 Yeovil Town Council is based at the Town House.
+All other council services are provided by Somerset Council, a unitary authority established in April 2023.

 There are five electoral wards covering Yeovil.

 Yeovil is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP).
 It covers the Somerset towns of Yeovil, Chard, Crewkerne and Ilminster.
 Until 1983 Somerset was split into four constituencies and Yeovil constituency also covered Ilchester, Martock and Somerton, but these were moved into the new constituency of Somerton and Frome.
 From the 2010 general election, Yeovil constituency regained Ilchester, to equalise the constituency populations.
-The Boundary Commission for England estimate that the electorate of Yeovil constituency after the boundary changes to be 77,049.
-The current MP is Marcus Fysh of the Conservative Party.
+The Boundary Commission for England estimated the electorate of Yeovil constituency after the boundary changes to be 77,049.
+The current MP is Adam Dance of the Liberal Democrats, who was elected in July 2024.